RubeRad/asprsteach/README.md

-Increasing the Focal Length, or *zooming in*, narrows the field of view, and makes ground-parallel lines appear closer to parallel in perspective, which pushes the Vanishing Points out and makes the Perspective Pyramid bigger.
+Increasing the Focal Length, or *zooming in*, narrows the field of view, and makes ground-parallel lines appear closer to parallel in perspective, which pushes the Vanishing Points out and makes the Perspective Pyramid wider and taller.

 Here's another view of zooming in, just looking at the Picture.
-In addition to the apparent size increasing, we can see the lines getting more parallel, and imagine those Vanishing Points would be pushed way further out for a larger Pyramid (with a taller focal length)
+In addition to the apparent size of the house increasing, we can see the lines getting more parallel.
+Imagine how those Vanishing Points are being pushed way further out for a larger Pyramid (with a taller focal length).

-And then zooming out, the object appears smaller, and the lines grow so convergent it looks more distorted.
+And then zooming out, the object appears smaller, and lines that are parallel in reality, appear so convergent that the house looks quite distorted.

-If you are zoomed out with a short focal length and the scene looks really small, another way to make the scene bigger instead of zooming in, is to move the camera closer.
+If you are zoomed out with a short focal length and the scene looks really small, you could make the house look bigger by zooming in, but another way is just to move the camera closer.
-But you can see that close range, combined with the short focal length, results in a really distorted perspective.
+However, you can see that close range, combined with the short focal length, results in a *really* distorted perspective.

-We can zoom in a little bit, to make it look bigger, and then move out a little bit, to make it smaller, and repeat in alternating steps.
+We can zoom in a little bit, to make it look bigger, and then move out a little bit, to make it smaller, and repeat in alternating steps:
+* zoom in; move out
+* zoom in; move out
+* zoom in; move out
+* zoom in; move out

-Or, starting from long range and long focal length, we could carefully decrease both simultaneously.
-This is the camera effect that Alfred Hitchcock invented to express dizziness in his masterpiece *Vertigo*.
+Or, starting from long range and long focal length, we could carefully decrease both focal length and range simultaneously.
+This is the camera
+effect that Alfred Hitchcock invented to express dizziness in his masterpiece *Vertigo*.

-And this is why humanity has invented the 'selfie stick', because we quickly discovered that photos with close range and short focal length, distort the size of your nose!
+And this is also why humanity has invented the 'selfie stick', because we quickly discovered that smartphone photos with close range and short focal length, distort the size of your nose!

+I hope you enjoyed this explanation.
+If you want to see the python code that made the animation, visit my github page.